2015 Description of State Spending Funds

 The mission of the California Department of Corrections and Rehabilitation (CDCR) is to enhance public safety through safe and secure incarceration of the most serious and violent offenders, effective parole supervision, and rehabilitative strategies to successfully reintegrate offenders into our communities.

-The Transportation Agency, established as part of the Governor's 2012 Reorganization Plan, became effective on July 1, 2013.
 The mission of the Transportation Agency is to develop and coordinate the policies and programs of the state's transportation entities to achieve the state's mobility, safety, and air quality objectives from its transportation system.
-The new agency oversees and coordinates the activities of the Departments of the California Highway Patrol, Transportation, and Motor Vehicles; and the following boards and commissions: the High-Speed Rail Authority, the California Transportation Commission and the Board of Pilot Commissioners.
-The Office of Traffic Safety is a program within the Office of the Secretary of Transportation.
+The agency oversees and coordinates the activities of the Departments of Transportation, Motor Vehicles, and the California Highway Patrol; and the following boards and commissions: the High-Speed Rail Authority, the California Transportation Commission and the Board of Pilot Commissioners.

-The General Government Section includes departments, commissions, and offices responsible for oversight of distinct policy areas that are not easily consolidated into other oversight areas such as ensuring peace officer competence, reasonable public utility rates, food and agricultural issues, and services to veterans.
+The General Government Section includes departments, commissions, and offices responsible for oversight of distinct policy areas, such as ensuring peace officer competence, reasonable public utility rates, food and agricultural issues, and services to veterans.
 Additionally, this section includes issues that are statewide in nature such as lease/revenue issues, bonds, and local government issues.

 Legislative, Judicial, and Executive